-How to Fall Asleep When Anxiety Doesn't Let You
+How I Learned to Fall Asleep When Anxiety Keeps Me Awake

 I was born anxious.
 I can't remember a single day in my life, even in my childhood, in which I didn't feel anxiety or worry.
 My worries range from the tremendously silly to the reasonably, yet rarely, possible.

 I have spent many hours worrying about anything from brain tumors (which I just know are causing my mild headache) to being bitten by a mosquito that will infect me with a deadly, unknown disease—and I will be the first known case.

 Unlikely?
 Yes.
 Crazy?
 Sure.
 Easy to ignore?
 Not at all!
 Regardless of how much my brain acknowledges how silly and unlikely these things are, I still find them overwhelmingly nerve-wracking.
 Thoughts of unlikely catastrophes and inevitable diseases keep me up at night.

 So by self-diagnosis I'm not only hyper-anxious, but I'm also a hypochondriac.

 The monkey mind of the anxious